• Assign to Medicaid rights to medical support and to payment for medical care from any third party;

 • Taking any other reasonable steps to assist in establishing paternity and securing medical support payments.

-By making an application for Medicaid, the adult caretaker assigns his right of any medical support or medical payments from any third party over to the Division of Medical Assistance.
+By making an application for Medicaid, the adult caretaker assigns his right to any medical support or medical payments from any third party over to the Division of Medical Assistance.
 This means that any medical payment or medical support as a result of a court order (divorce/separation agreement, legal support order, etc.) will be sent from IV-D to the Third Party Recovery Section of DMA.

 If cooperation is required, the caretaker must provide information in order to: